harshavardhan-i/java/basics/java-platform.md

 ### What is java
 * Interpreted, threaded and dynamic language
 * Platform agnostic
+* Java is a strongly typed language.

 ### Java Platform
 * JVM: Java virtual machine - JDK includes JRE which in turn runs JVM.
-* API: application programming interface - Bundled java libraries that come with JDK.
+* API: Bundled java libraries that come with JDK.
 * APIs and JVM combined are called JRE.
 * Platform flow:
     1. Java source code converted to bytecode by java compiler.